 Seapoint uses the freshest ingredients sourced locally where possible.

 deli.
-RESTAURANT. bar. sunday brunch.
+RESTAURANT. bar. sunday LUNCH.

 We have recently undergone a stylish refurb.
 The newly refurbished restaurant is now open for all day dining from 12 noon every day.
 Please call by and say hi, we welcome drop-ins or to guarantee your table please make a reservation.

 Sunday & Bank Holidays